321-PoM/findmy/README.md

 Lucky for you, you had Find A * downloaded.
 You open the app and filter by washrooms.
 You see multiple POIs, but you can easily spot the highly rated-washrooms from the app.
 You run to the washroom you found, and wow, it is a clean, toilet paper-packed washroom.
 You thank the developers of the app, and release your stress in joy.

 Ha, life is easier with Find A *.

+## Penguins of Madagascar
+We are happy.
+We are friends.
+We love CPEN321.